President Harutyunyan convened an enlarged working consultation

-President of the Artsakh Republic Arayik Harutyunyan convened an enlarged working consultation with the participation of representatives of the parliamentary forces,
+On November 7, President of the Artsakh Republic Arayik Harutyunyan convened an enlarged working consultation with the participation of the heads of National Assembly factions and chairpersons of the standing commissions, the Presidential Office stated.

 President Harutyunyan convened an enlarged working consultation